psychemedia/eurydice-resources/resources/__life_aside_2.md

 ## Land Reclamation Around Brading Haven

-An Ordnance Survey map of the Isle of Wight around 1853 shows the extent of Brading Harbour in the mid-nenteenth century.
+An Ordnance Survey map of the Isle of Wight around 1853 shows the extent of Brading Harbour in the mid-nineteenth century.

 ```{figure} ../images/os-IW-1853-mudge-archive-org-6916014.jpg